momiji15/yearntolearn/RLadies_STL/readme.md

-This contains material I covered at the St. Louis R-Ladies meeting.
+This folder contains material I covered at the St. Louis R-Ladies meeting.